First Baptist Church, 23 West Street, Leominster, MA 01453 • (978) 537-2685 • contact us

 Pastor Lars Larson, Ph.D.

 Greetings.
 My name is Lars Larson.
 I am the pastor of the First Baptist Church of Leominster, Massachusetts.
 I have served in this church since July, 1998.
-My family and I arrived here after I served for four years as a pastor of an international church in Munich, Germany.
-We are originally from Northern California where we served our Lord for 17 years in the Sacramento region.
-I have been in the ministry for 40 years, having served in churches in Texas and California as well as in Germany.
+My family and I arrived here after I served for four years as the pastor of the Munich International Community Church in Munich, Germany.
+We are originally from Northern California where we served our Lord for 17 years in the Sacramento area.
+I have been in the ministry for 43 years, having served in churches in Texas and California as well as in Germany.
 My college and seminary training includes a Bachelor of Arts (BA), Master of Divinity (M.Div.), and Doctor of Philosophy (Ph.D.) degrees.
 The latter two were received from the Golden Gate Baptist Theological Seminary of Mill Valley, California.
 My PhD is in Biblical Studies with emphasis in the New Testament.
-My wife, Mary, and I have celebrated 42 years of marriage and our God has blessed us with three daughters, two of which are married to Air Force men.
+My wife, Mary, and I have celebrated 45 years of marriage.
+Our God has blessed us with three daughters, who are all married.
 We have 6 grandchildren.
-Our youngest daughter will soon turn 19.

 As pastor, I view myself as an "equipper" and "teacher", challenging and preparing our people to know the Scriptures and their God more fully so that they may be better servants of the kingdom in whatever setting they find themselves.
 My desires in preaching and teaching, therefore, are fourfold.
 First, I attempt to show forth the true nature of biblical salvation.
 Second, I strive to lead our people to recognize and submit to the absolute authority of the Lord Jesus Christ.
 Third, I emphasize that we should submit to the authority of the Bible over every area of life.
 And fourth, I hope to reinforce to our people that all aspects of life should be dedicated to bring forth glory to God.